 MySQL is the world's most popular open source database.
-With its proven performance, reliability and ease-of-use, MySQL has become the leading database choice for web-based applications, covering the entire range from personal projects and websites, via online shops and information services, all the way to high profile web properties including Facebook, Twitter, YouTube, Yahoo! and many more.
+With its proven performance, reliability, and ease-of-use, MySQL has become the leading choice of database for web applications of all sorts, ranging from personal websites and small online shops all the way to large-scale, high profile web operations like Facebook, Twitter, and YouTube.

 For more information and related downloads for MySQL Server and other MySQL products, please visit http://www.mysql.com.

 These are tags for some of the optimized MySQL Server Docker images, created and maintained by the MySQL team at Oracle (for a full list, see the Tags tab of this page).

 Images are updated when new MySQL Server maintenance releases and development milestones are published.
-Please note that milestone releases are for preview purposes only and should not be used in production setups.
+Please note that any non-GA releases are for preview purposes only and should not be used in production setups.